 What Is An Emulator?

 Emulators play a hugely important part in the desire to preserve software.
-In particular, retro gaming enthusiasts are huge advocates of emulators as it allows the preservation and accessibility of games that are gradually being lost to degradation of media such as DVDs, CDs, Floppy Disks as well as cartridge-based hardware.
+In particular, retro gaming enthusiasts are huge advocates of emulators as it allows the preservation and accessibility of games that are gradually being lost to the degradation of media such as DVDs, CDs, Floppy Disks as well as cartridge-based hardware.

 What Are Emulators Used For?

 Emulators are commonly used for personal use, especially computer & game console emulators.
-There are many popular emulators around as well as emulator ‘frontends’ which act as a user-friendly GUI between the actual emulator and end user.
+There are many popular emulators around as well as ‘frontends’ which act as a user-friendly GUI between the actual emulator and the end user.
 Examples of emulators include PCSX2, which is a popular Sony PlayStation 2 emulator which is available for Windows, macOS & Linux.

 In business, emulators are equally as common.
 For example, a team of developers use a mixture of both Windows PCs and Mac systems, however, there is a requirement that they all need to use a Windows application for a task.

 This is where a form of ’emulator’ can come into use.
 Software called Parallels for Mac allows users to run ‘virtual’ instances of Windows, so they can efficiently access a Windows environment alongside their Mac OS.

 Another very popular emulator product is RetroArch, this is commonly referred to as an emulator, but as mentioned above, it acts as more of a frontend and toolset which run emulator ‘cores’.